EHRI/docs/docs/technical/backend/overview.rst

 Since two different workpackages were responsible for data integration and the portal interface (the former based in the Hague and the latter in London) it was decided to make a clean distinction between the frontend and the backend, talking to each other via a web service interface.
+The downside of this is that there is a fair bit of duplication in the definitions and behaviour of backend and frontend, notwithstanding them both being JVM projects.
+Since the team in the Hague mostly used Java at that time it made sense to use that language.

 Neo4j was selected as the underlying database.
 Experience with ICA-AtoM had highlighted some of the drawbacks to a standard SQL RMDBS system for managing archival data, most notably complications to the schema necessary to handle